-One PCB type and one machine (1-1) class comprises single machine optimization problems, where the goal is to minimize the printing time of the machine.
-The class can be further divided into four subclasses:
+ONE PCB TYPE AND ONE MACHINE (1-1) class comprises single machine optimization problems, where the goal is to minimize the printing time of the machine.
+The class can be further divided into four subclasses [BDG+97, CFKS97]:

-- Feeder arrangement problem concerns assigning components to the feeder slots. - Placement sequencing (or insertion order) problem concerns determining the sequence in which the components are printed on the board. - Nozzle assignment problem concerns the tool changes for the placement head. - Component retrieval problem concerns determining from which feeder slot the component is retrieved if it has been assigned to more than one slot.
+- feeder arrangement problem concerns assigning components to the feeder slots, - placement sequencing (or insertion order) problem concerns determining the sequence in which the components are printed on the board, - nozzle assignment problem concerns the tool changes for the placement head, and - component retrieval problem concerns determining from which feeder slot the component is retrieved if it has been assigned to more than one slot.